jax-ml/jax/jax/experimental/jax2tf/README.md

 restored_model = tf.saved_model.load('/some/directory')
 ```

+An important point is that in the above code snippet **everything is standard
+TensorFlow code.
+In particular, the saving of the model is independent of JAX,
+and one can therefore set metadata and assets as needed for their application,
+as if the saved function had been written directly in TensorFlow**.

 Just like for regular TensorFlow functions, it is possible to include in the
 SavedModel multiple versions of a function for different input shapes, by
 "warming up" the function on different input shapes: